sparcopen/Open-Action-Kit/README.md

 This project and everyone participating in it is governed by the [OpenCon Code of Conduct](https://github.com/sparcopen/opencon/blob/master/CODE_OF_CONDUCT.MD).
 By participating, you are expected to uphold this code.

 ### Contribution:
+The Open Action Kit is a community driven project and we want to know about your experience, ideas for advancing openness, and the resources you're using in your work!:fireworks:

+Please review the contributing guidelines to get started, thanks for taking the time to contribute!

 ### License: